Calorie Calculator – TDEE, Calorie Deficit & Daily Intake

 Everyone’s goal is different and so are their calorie needs.
 That’s why our calculator lets you choose what you want to achieve.

-To lose fat, you need to eat fewer calories than you burn a concept known as a caloric deficit.
-Our tool subtracts the right amount from your Total Daily Energy Expenditure (TDEE) to help you lose weight safely and sustainably.
-This calorie calculator for weight loss makes the process clear, realistic, and effective.
+To lose fat, you need to eat fewer calories than you burn — a concept known as a caloric deficit.
+This calorie deficit calculator subtracts the right amount from your TDEE to help you lose weight safely and sustainably.
+The result: a realistic daily calorie target for weight loss, not a dangerously low number.

 Calorie Calculator to Gain Weight